-- Create linkbait - You can also use linkbait content to attract links, and then land that page in the sitelinks.
+- Create linkbait – You can also use linkbait content to attract links and then land that page in the sitelinks.

-- Attract backlinks with relevant anchor text – Backlinks are the backbone to search, so drive external links to hero pages.
+- Attract backlinks with relevant anchor text – Backlinks are the backbone of search, so drive external links to hero pages.
 These hero pages are the pages you want to show up in the site links.

 - Increase organic search traffic – The more traffic you can get from organic search results, the more relevant Google will view your pages.
 Use these tactics to improve your search results CTR.

 The fact that SERPs are crowded with listings shouldn’t discourage you.
 Why?
 Well, I’ll bet you that most of the people or companies behind these listings will not put in the work it takes to increase their listing sizes.
-For example, even though rich snippets have been around for over a year, its adoption is slow.
+For example, even though rich snippets have been around for over a year, their adoption is slow.

 This leaves a lot of room for you to employ just two or three of the steps above.
 That could significantly increase your organic traffic.
 Just imagine what could happen if you employed all four.